JUkhan/reactive-zaitun/README.md

 Click on the `+(async)` button- it's only showing `loading...` text(effect is not working)

-Now our question is how to make the effects workable?
+Now question is how to make the effects workable?

 Ans: Please look at the `Parent` component's `view` function bellow --where we called the `Counter.view()` function with `model` and `dispatch`.
-Our problem will be solved if we pass the counter `dispatch` through out the `router.bindEffect(dispatch)` function
+Our problem will be resolved if we pass the counter `dispatch` through out the `router.bindEffect(dispatch)` function
 ```javascript

 function view({model, dispatch, router}){